The lights go down, that familiar creepy ringtone buzzes, and we’re right back in Scream. Haven’t they changed ringtones in Woodsboro since 1996?

-Campbell is likable as ever with Sidney, who’s character has nicely progressed over the course of the series.
-While Cox and Arquette each slip effortlessly back into the roles, it’s Panettiere who steals the show.
-She carries the weight of each scene she’s in, be it bravery, fear or humor.
+Campbell is likable as ever with Sidney, whose character has nicely progressed over the course of the series.
+And while Cox and Arquette each slip effortlessly back into the roles, it’s Panettiere who steals the show.
+She carries the weight of each scene she’s in, and believably conveys her character’s every motivation be it bravery, insecurity, fear, or humor.

 Despite this, “Scream 4’s” grasp never quite matches its reach.

-Gale and Dewey are frustrating in the film; Dewey’s role is essential in only that he’s the sheriff, and most of his role is receiving a phone call to chase after the killer.
-Gale pops up every few minutes for comedic relief and to create dramatic tension to highlight a red herring.
+Gale and Dewey are frustrating in the film; Dewey’s role is essential in only that he’s the sheriff, and most of his time is spent receiving a phone call then racing after the killer.
+Gale pops up every few minutes for comedic relief and to create dramatic tension as to highlight a red herring.
 Otherwise, their parts in the film are minor and pace-bogging until the big climax, when the film finally but briefly feels like part of the Scream franchise.

 The film suffers from poor editing, poor plotting, and poor direction.
 But a strong (if poorly used) cast (excluding Roberts) helps to make up for its bloated and bogged down middle, which is bookended by one of the series best openers, and one of the more outrageous closing confrontations.

-It’s clear from the trailers and what ultimately ends up in the film that a lot was cut from the film, and given recent publicity over confrontational meetings between the writer and the studio, the film clearly went wrong with an ineffective and bloated script.
-A little finetuning, and some upgrades, and there would have been one of the finest films in the Scream franchise, as opposed to the weakest.
+It’s clear from the trailers and what ultimately ends up in the film that a lot was cut from the film, and given recent publicity over confrontational meetings between the writer and the studio, the film seems to have gone wrong due to an ineffective and bloated script.
+A little finetuning, and some upgrades, and this could have been one of the finest films in the Scream franchise, as opposed to the weakest.